Don’t dismiss walking, it’s really is a painless and effective way of getting some good, daily exercise.

 Tips for walking uphill

-- Since walking uphill is quite demanding, make sure you warm up by walking on the flat first for about 5 minutes.
+1. Walking uphill is quite demanding.
+Warm up by walking on the flat first for about five minutes.

-- If you are fit, you can quicken your step rate with shorter steps, or if you are less fit, then at least try to maintain your step rate.
+3. If you’re fit, you can quicken your step rate with shorter steps.
+If you’re less fit, try to maintain your step rate.

-- Because hills are hard work, you should experience an increase in your heart rate and breathing rate.
-However, make sure that you can still conduct a conversation, even if it is somewhat breathless.
+5. Because hills are hard work, you should feel an increase in your heart rate and breathing rate.
+Make sure that you can still conduct a conversation, even if it’s somewhat breathless.

 Tips for walking downhill

-- Going downhill, your stride will naturally lengthen.
-Whilst overstriding when walking on a flat surface is bad, when going downhill it will actually help you to brake slightly as gravity keeps you moving faster.
+2. Going downhill, your stride will naturally lengthen.
+Overstriding when walking on a flat surface is bad.
+When going downhill it will help to brake slightly as gravity keeps you moving faster.

-- If you feel like your pace is out of control, shorten your stride and slow down your step rate.
+3. If you feel your pace is out of control, shorten your stride and slow down your step rate.

-- If it is a very steep downhill, then you might want to lean forward a little for greater stability; keep your knees slightly bent at all times.
+5. If it’s a very steep downhill you might want to lean forward a little for greater stability; keep your knees slightly bent at all times.